ktorch/ktorch/docs/devices.rst

    :param ptr ptr: a previously allocated :ref:`api-pointer <pointers>` to a tensor, vector, dictionary or module.
    :param bool async-flag: asynchronous flag, default is false.
 If true, will attempt to perform host to CUDA device transfer without blocking.
    :param sym options: one or more symbols for device, data type and other :ref:`tensor attributes <Setting properties>`.
-   :return: null return, given pointer now points to new data type, memory, device, etc. unless options given match object's current properties.
+   :return: null return, given pointer now has specified data type, memory, device, etc.

 An alternate form uses an example tensor instead of specified options to define the target device and data type.
 An example tensor is only allowed when the input object is also a tensor.